CHN Logo CHN Banner

 Can we teach Driver's Ed at home?

-California requires driver's education students to take a course certified by the DMV and pass the written portion of the driving test before they are issued a learner's permit.
-The California DMV Site provide instructions on how to do this.
-There are many online services that provide a course for the written portion of the test, and there are driving schools in most communities where the course is offered on site.
-When the course is completed, the students must take the written test at the DMV to obtain a permit.
-You must be 15 1/2 years old to obtain a learner's permit.
 Once you hold a permit, the first six hours of driving must be completed with a certified instructor.
-Instructors are available at local driving schools.
 After the first six hours, the student can complete their driving practice with any licensed driver over 25.
 After 50 hours of driving time is logged, and the student is 16 yrs. old, they may take the behind the wheel portion of the driving test at the DMV to earn a license.
+Details on how the permit and licensing process works for students is available on the DMV Site.

 TOP